redhairshanks/qquiz/README.md

 * Ruby on Rails, Postgres, Redis
 * Hosted on AWS EC2 (ubuntu ami)

+## Features supported
+* User can register and sign-in with session capabilities.
+Every session lasts 3 hours
+* User can create polls/quiz which can have multiple questions and their answers
+* User can start/end the poll
+* User can answer questions within a poll
+* Once quiz has ended, questions cannot be answered anymore by that user
+* Polls can be shared with a link which has expiry setup of 7 days.
+* Poll results can be fetched
+* Poll and question+options can be fetched at once

 ## Backend Considerations
 * Used redis to store sessions which expire after 3 hours
 * Also used redis to store the shareable link id which expires after 7 days